iraklisPapadopoulos/iraklisPapadopoulos.github.io/_pages/about.md

 ---

 Hi there!
 I'm Iraklis.
-I'm a Biostatistician currently working as research assistant and consultant in B-STAT, the Biostatistics and Research Methods Center of ULiège and CHU of Liège.
+I'm a Biostatistician currently working as research assistant and consultant in B-STAT, the Biostatistics and Research Methods Center of ULiège Public Health Department and CHU of Liège.